Team Dynamics

 The Same Team, Different Experiences

-A creative, idea-driven person often thrives with uninterrupted thinking time at home - but loses connection to the organisational culture without regular physical presence.
-A relationship-oriented team member feels the emotional distance of remote work more sharply, because virtual calls strip away the subtle cues they rely on to read the room.
-An analytical, careful thinker is largely unaffected by location - they need time, information and space to think, regardless of where that happens.
-A networker stays engaged everywhere but risks feeling isolated without the informal conversations that feed their energy.
+A creative, idea-driven person often thrives with uninterrupted thinking time away from the office — but loses connection to organisational culture without regular physical presence.
+An analytical, careful thinker is largely unaffected by location.
+They need time, information, and space to think, wherever that happens.

-This is especially visible with introverted team members.
+This dynamic is especially visible with introverted team members.
 Read Introverts Are Not the Problem.
+You Are.

 New Teams and Established Teams Are Not the Same

-There is another layer most hybrid policies miss.
+There is another layer most hybrid policies miss entirely.
 The age of the team changes what hybrid working requires.

-New teams communicate more effectively and build connection faster when they meet in person.
-A newcomer joining an established team picks up organisational culture most strongly through physical presence - the hallway conversations, the body language in meetings, the unwritten rules that nobody puts in a document.
+New teams build connection and communicate more effectively when they meet in person first.
+A newcomer joining an established team picks up organisational culture most strongly through physical presence — the hallway conversations, the body language in meetings, the unwritten rules that nobody puts in a document.

 Established teams with existing trust and shared history maintain connection more easily across hybrid settings.
-They have already built the relational foundation that remote work draws on.
+They draw on a relational foundation that took time to build.
+Remote work is sustainable once that foundation exists.

-This means the same hybrid policy works differently for a team that has been together for three years and a team that formed last month.
+This means the same hybrid policy works differently for a team that has been together three years and one that formed last month.
 Treating them the same is a design failure, not a flexibility win.

 What Office Days Should Actually Be For